 Consider the benefits of a charitable lead trust:

-- You arrange for a regular source of charitable gifts that will begin immediately and continue for as long as you decide.
+- You arrange for regular charitable gifts that begin immediately and continue for as long as you decide.

 - The amount of the charitable gifts can be fixed or vary over time.